Single Sign On (SSO) with Microsoft Entra ID (formerly Azure Active Directory/Azure AD)

 3. For Installed (on-prem) Customers: Get this from your Service Provider software

 5. If you desire, enter a value for Sign on URL.
-If entered, this value will be where you are redirected to when you choose this application from Azure or Office 365.
+If entered, this value will be where you are redirected to when you choose this application from Azure-based Microsoft apps or Office 365.
 Typically this would be to your TDNext or TDClient sign in page so that you are automatically redirected in as authenticated (SP-Initiated authentication).

 6. Your setup should now look similar to the image below (Canadian clients will see the Canadian Entity ID and Reply URL).
 Click Save to complete the basic configuration.